-The second annual “Take Your Cat on an Adventure” Day is nearly here, and we’d love for you to join us as we adventure with our feline friends — both indoors and out.
+The third annual “Take Your Cat on an Adventure” Day is nearly here, and we’d love for you to join us as we adventure with our feline friends — both indoors and out.

-Share photos of your kitty’s outdoor and indoor adventures on Instagram on Tues., June 15, for a chance to win a variety of prizes, including Adventure Cats T-shirts, Nalgenes and stickers, as well as signed copies of the Adventure Cat book.
+Share photos of your kitty’s outdoor and indoor adventures on Instagram on Fri., June 15, for a chance to win a variety of prizes, including Adventure Cats T-shirts, scout books and stickers as well as signed copies of the Adventures Cat book.

 ‘Purr-paring’ your kitty for outdoor adventures